JamesWalter/simple-go-service/README.md

 ```

 # Running multiple containers
-Now run mulitple containers each running its own instance of the go web app.
-Do this by executing the 'docker run' command using different names and host port mapping for each container
+Now run mulitple containers each running its own instance of the Go web app.
+Do this by executing the `docker run` command using different names and host port mapping for each container

 ```
 $ docker run --detach --publish 8889:8080 --rm --name go-2 simple-go-service